raspberrypilearning/make-crumble-robot-head/en/step_6.md

 It would make sense that with the servo at 0°, the mouth would be half-open.
 But as you can see from this example, it doesn't always work out that way.
 My robot mouth is almost completely closed!

-We can see that fully closed will only mean a small change in angle, but we don't know which direction yet.
+I can see that fully closed will only mean a small change in angle, but I don't know which direction yet.

 --- task ---